 Every day, people around the world make the difficult decision to leave their countries in search of safety and better lives.

-Currently, there are nearly 68.5 million men, women and children escaping war, persecution and political turbulence.
+Currently, there are 68.5 million men, women and children escaping war, persecution and political turbulence.
 These are refugees and asylum seekers.

 There are others who are looking for jobs or an education—they are usually called migrants—and people who want to live permanently in another country—immigrants.